vnzstc/cc4cs/benchmark/dijkstra/README.md

 ## Dijkstra
-This README explains how the execution flow of the algorithm and how much memory it occupies.
+This README explains the execution flow of the algorithm and how much memory it occupies.

 #### Variables
 * TARGET_INDEX: